 - Shr8

 - Shr4

-- Delta T via heat exchanger (Shr4-Shr3) of e.g. 4K.
-(With a Delta T controller, the reference cannot be displaced using an external signal.)
+- Delta T via heat exchanger (Shr4-Shr3) of e.g. 4K

 The pump can be controlled on/off or variably (recommended).
 For Shr4 or Delta T regulation it must be controlled variably.
 During variable operation the pump will stop when the regulation require a lower capacity than the selected min. speed capacity for the pump.